Bears-R-Us/arkouda/pydoc/developer/BENCHMARK.md

 }
 ```

-The main important components are `benchmarks.extra_info`, which contains the details on the problem size and
+The components to pay attention to are `benchmarks.extra_info`, which contains the details on the problem size and

 data transfer rate, and `benchmarks.stats` which contains all the timing statistic information calculated from
 the number of trials we ran, represented in `benchmarks.stats.rounds`